Almond milk is one of the most popular non-dairy milk alternatives but unfortunately, it can curdle.

 Black coffee is quite acidic and ranks at about 5 on the pH scale.
 To put that in perspective, lemon juice has a pH of 2.

 Almond milk isn’t as acidic and has a “curdle point” of ~5.5.
 When you add almond milk to already acidic coffee, the lower-pH coffee sometimes acts as a coagulant, breaking the milk into larger parts.
-This extra acid is the main reason plant based milks curdle.

 Using Substandard Almond Milk Products